dcos/dcos-e2e/CONTRIBUTING.md

 See `.travis.yml` for details on the limitations.
 To check if a new change works on CI, unfortunately it is necessary to change `.travis.yml` to run the desired tests.

+## New Backends

+Currently only DC/OS Docker is supported.
+However, it is intended that a `Cluster` can take a number of backends.

+To create a cluster backend to pass as the `cluster_backend` parameter to a `Cluster`, create a `ClusterManager` and `ClusterBackend` in `src/dcos_e2e/backends`.

+To run tests against this backend, modify `cluster_backend` in `tests/conftest.py` to provide this backend.

 ## Goals

 ### Avoid flakiness